LzhBryan/Brick-Breaker-Software-Maintenance/README.md

 ### Extension
 ####Scoreboard
 - Added a popup scoreboard window.
-- Permanent scoreboard list using a txt file to store the score.
+- Permanent scoreboard list using a text file to store the score.
-If such txt file is not found, a txt file will be created to store the record.
+If such txt file is not found, a text file will be created to store the record.
 - Player can enter their username to be saved along with their score on the permanent scoreboard, but not without playing the game.
 - Scoreboard is sorted in descending order.

-####Additional playable level
+####Additional playable levels
-- Added two extra level.
+- Added two extra levels.
-- The first added level contains all steel bricks while the second added level contains a new brick called Metal brick which has the both the crack and probability to break feature as well as stronger health point.
+- The first added level contains only steel bricks while the second added level contains a new brick called Metal brick which has both the crack and probability to break feature and stronger health point.

 ####Exciting rewards and penalties
-- When complete a single level, players will be rewarded with additional points depending on the amount of ball left.
+- When complete a level, players will be rewarded with additional points depending on the amount of ball left.
 - Points will be deducted if player loses a ball.
 - When all balls are lost, score will be reduced by a portion of the total score.
 - Rewarding points will always be more than deducting points.